goldsborough/algs4/dynamic/README.md

 }
 ```

-fib(k) only recurses the first time it's kalled for all k.
+fib(k) only recurses the first time it's called for all k.

 Memoized call is constant time: `O(1)`.